South Africa's dusty Glastonbury changing its complexion

-OPPIKOPPI, South Africa (Reuters) - Once a year thousands of South Africans descend on a patch of bush in Limpopo for a festival as old as their democracy, throwing up a town of tents and a haze of smoke and dust as if in a rush for the platinum buried deep beneath their feet.
+OPPIKOPPI, South Africa, Aug 12 (Reuters) - Once a year thousands of South Africans descend on a patch of bush in Limpopo for a festival as old as their democracy, throwing up a town of tents and a haze of smoke and dust as if in a rush for the platinum buried deep beneath their feet.

 But no one is here for the minerals.
-These revelers come in search of a different kind of rock.
+These revellers come in search of a different kind of rock.

 Oppikoppi, Afrikaans for “hilltop”, is South Africa’s take on California’s Coachella or Britain’s Glastonbury, with its roots firmly in Afrikaans rock and folk music.